-Interview with neurologist & Ayurvedaexpert Dr. Nadine Webering on acupressure, sciatica pain & remedies for sufferers
+Interview with neurologist & Ayurveda expert Dr. Nadine Webering on acupressure, sciatica pain & remedies for sufferers

 Many sufferers of sciatica would like to better understand what is happening in their body.
 Can you briefly explain how the pain develops?

 It is very important to distinguish here whether it is just irritation of the nerve or compression, i.e. pressure exerted on the nerve.
-This can happen, for example, if we have a herniated disc that presses on the nerve root from which the sciatic nerve originates.
+This can happen, for example, if we have a slipped disc that presses on the nerve root from which the sciatic nerve originates.
 It is therefore very important to consult an expert to clarify whether it is purely a case of sciatica - i.e. lumbago - which requires no further orthopaedic treatment or whether, in the worst case, surgery may even be necessary.
 This is because an untreated slipped disc can lead to symptoms of paralysis.

-Do you have any practical examples of how the ShaktiMat can help in case of sciatica problems or even a story of an affected person who has already been helped by the mat?
+Do you have any practical examples of how the Shakti Mat can help with sciatica problems or even a story of someone affected who has already been helped by the mat?

-I actually have some patients who have been able to do something about their back pain with the help of the Shakti Mat.
+Dr. Nadine Webering: I actually have some patients who have been able to do something about their back pain with the help of the Shakti Mat.
 Just lying on the mat regularly brings significant pain relief.
 Blood circulation is stimulated, which leads to relaxation of the tense muscles and loosening of the fascial tissue.

 I recommend that my patients start moving after lying on the mat.
 This is because movements are then possible with less pain and help to eliminate the cause of the pain.
 Here you can work specifically with yoga exercises for the back.
+After just a few days, the pain improves significantly and often disappears completely.
+However, it is important not to fall back into your old patterns, but to organize your everyday life in such a way that the problem does not recur.

 If you work a lot sitting down, you should take regular short breaks in which you move and also integrate a movement unit after work, preferably yoga for the back.
-The ShaktiMat is also a prophylactic gift here, as the muscles always remain relaxed with regular use and this prevents sciatica complaints.
+The Shakti Mat is also a prophylactic gift, as regular use keeps your muscles relaxed and prevents sciatica.

 Sciatica symptoms are usually seen with an increase in Vata.
 Vata is responsible for all movements in our body.
 If it gets out of balance, this usually manifests itself first in digestive complaints such as flatulence and constipation.
 If you don't do anything against this imbalance, the increased Vata can move through the whole body and cause discomfort everywhere.
 If it settles in the lower back, which it very often does, we get a feeling of stiffness and pain here.